THE IMPORTANCE OF BEING EARNEST: TWO WAYS

 Directed by Stephen Burdman

 New York Classical Theatre (Stephen Burdman, Artistic Director), New York City’s all-free Off-Broadway equity theatre company, will bring back its critically acclaimed production of Oscar Wilde’s comic masterpiece, The Importance of Being Earnest: Two Ways for a tour of three New York City parks.
-The production, which is the centerpiece of NY Classical’s 20th Anniversary season, will play in Central Park from May 28-June 16, Brooklyn Bridge Park from June 18-23, and Carl Schurz Park from June 25-30, as the perfect summer entertainment for Pride Month in New York City.
+The production, which is the centerpiece of NY Classical’s 20th Anniversary season, which is playing in Brooklyn Bridge Park through June 23, and Carl Schurz Park from June 25-30.

 Regarded as one of the great comedies in the English language, Wilde’s 1895 classic is a satire of social manners and obligations in Victorian England.
 In NY Classical’s production, the entire cast swaps roles (and genders) at every other performance to explore the power dynamics in the script.
 The Importance of Being Earnest: Two Ways, directed by Stephen Burdman, will be presented with conventional casting for performances on Tuesday, Thursday and Saturday, and reversed gender casting for performances on Wednesday, Friday and Sunday.